Into The Wild: Work With Me

 *

-I give thanks always to Where It All Began: the old stories, the Great Mother and my more-than-human kin (lands, waters, plants, animals…), Dr. Martin Shaw and Mythsinger Daniel “3D” Deardorff, as well as Joseph Campbell, Clarissa Pinkola Estés, Marina of ThruBody Therapy, and The Storytelling Circle.
+I give thanks always to Where It All Began: the old stories, the Great Mother and my more-than-human kin (lands, waters, plants, animals…), what I’ve come to call The Urban Mythic, Dr. Martin Shaw and Mythsinger Daniel “3D” Deardorff, as well as Joseph Campbell, Clarissa Pinkola Estés, Mars of ThruBody Therapy, and The Storytelling Circle.

 – Brendan Lucia (MA, HCPC, BADth) – Co-founder, The Storytelling Circle